tmobile/magentaA11y/_checklist-web/form.md

 - Shipping address
 - Credit card information

+## UX guidance

 ### Affordance: field width indicates the expected input

-Form field width should afford the user space to enter the characters will be required. **Do not** arbitrarily limit the width of names, usernames, passwords or emails.
+Form field width should afford the user space to enter the characters that will be required. **Do not** arbitrarily limit the width of names, usernames, passwords or emails.

+#### Practical examples
 - Middle initial should be wide enough to accommodate 1 character
-- State should be wide enough to accommodate 2 characters
+- State abbreviations should be wide enough to accommodate 2 characters
 - Zip code should be wide enough to accommodate 5 characters
+- Pin numbers reflect the number of digits expected

 ### Why we stack inputs